maystey/uct_nassp_cm2020/CHAPTERS.md

 - Tips and tricks

 ### Enhancements
+- Introduction to Functions
+    - Mention positional arguments and keyword arguments

-- Comments - Incomplete
+- Comments
     - Needs better examples
-- Operators - Incomplete
+- Operators
     - Make url to sections (is it possible for this to be relative?)

 ## Data Structures